TDMR87/BlazorStopwatchWithRecurop/README.md

 @inject RecurringOperationsManager Recurop
 ```
 ***
-Declare and instantiate a RecurringOperation object, which represents the timed function and it's state.
-You can assign the object the action to execute and event handlers for status changes and possible exceptions.
+Declare and instantiate a RecurringOperation object, which represents the timed action and it's state.
+The constructor's name parameter is optional, but handy for identifying operations if there are many recurring operations running.
+You can assign the action to execute and event handlers for status changes and possible exceptions.
 In the code below, the function "IncrementTimer" is assigned as the action to execute.
+A handler for exceptions is also assigned by assigning a handler to the OperationFaulted event.
 ```C#
 @code {
     RecurringOperation _timerOperation;